bsandeepan/gcv-spa-template/Readme.md

 2. `changeTheme` : A Boolean switch to enable daily theme color change.
 Set to `true` by default.

+3. `todayTheme` : Theme color by default is _dodgerblue_.
+If `changeTheme` is not disabled, then it will change on daily basis.

-3. `colors` : An array of seven colors for seven days of week.
+4. `colors` : An array of seven colors for seven days of week.
 It matches with the output of Javascript's Date() object's getDay() method and sets the color accordingly.
 The structure is as follows -

 | Array Index | Day of Week | Colors |
 |:---:|:--- |:--- |